scaleway/serverless-examples/jobs/ml-ops/s3/README.md

 terraform apply -var-file="file_name.tfvars"
 ```

+This will create three buckets:

+* `data-store`: used to store data files.
+* `model-registry`: used to store  a dump of trained ML model.
+* `performance-monitoring`: used to store performance of the trained ML model on test (unobserved) data.

 ## Step 2: Push local data to data store bucket

 Create and fill `.env` file with these variables with appropriate values: